본문 바로가기

 Final Thoughts

 A Gangnam day shows you the version of Seoul that the rest of the world imagines — but the reality is richer than the image.
-You start in a library that looks like it came from a fairy tale, pass through a thousand-year-old temple in the shadow of glass towers, walk a street where a whole generation of Seoul's social life played out, and end the evening with some of the finest food the city has to offer.
+You start in a library that looks like it came from a fairy tale, pass through a thousand-year-old temple, and end with some of the finest food the city has to offer.
+Gangnam is polished, but it has depth too.

 Drop any questions in the comments — happy to help plan your day. ✨